 Some areas of the Big Room and Natural Entrance trails are wet from natural water drips and steep.
 For safety, closed-toe shoes with good traction (e.g. lug soles) are recommended.
 Flip flops, sandals, and some walking shoes have little or no traction and increase the possibility of slips, trips, and falls.
 Watch your step and use the handrails when necessary.
-For some ranger-guided tours, sturdy, lace-up hiking boots that cover the ankle are required.
+For some ranger-guided tours, hiking boots or hiking shoes with good aggressive tread are required.

 Food and Drinks

 A variety of food and drink options are available at the visitor center.
 Water bottle filling stations are available at the visitor center restrooms and the restrooms near the Bat Flight Amphitheater.

 Bat Flight Program

 Each evening from late-May through October, enjoy a ranger program about the Brazilian free-tailed bats that live in Carlsbad Cavern and see them emerge.

 Dogs that are trained to do work or perform tasks for people with disabilities are permitted in the Big Room and Natural Entrance trails, King's Palace, and the Bat Flight Amphitheater.
 Under the Americans with Disabilities Act, therapy or emotional support dogs are not considered service animals and therefore are not permitted in the cavern.